Guide to Acoustic Guitar Through Saddles

 This installation method is sometimes called a “fake through saddle” since the saddle slot does not actually go all the way through the bridge.

-For Martin models, the drop in through saddles are easily identified by looking at the edges, which will be rounded and have a bit of height to fit in the slot, similar to other drop-in saddle ends.
+For Martin models, the routed through saddles are easily identified by looking at the edges, which will be rounded and have a bit of height to fit in the slot, similar to other routed drop-in saddle ends.
 Conversely, cut through saddles will have flat ends with very little height, particularly when removed, as shown in the image below.

 Similarly, the bridge saddle slot will be routed, rather than saw cut, and identifiable by the routed slot with rounded edges as shown in the below image.

-Vintage Series Martins have used drop in through saddles since 2003.
+Vintage Series Martins have used drop in routed through saddles since 2003.

 Wings on Top Installation (Fake Through Saddle Version 2)